IVSoftware/color-flags/README.md

 ##### Example

-If the enumeration name is _also_ an exact match for the `Label` name on the form, you can use it to retrieve the `Control` using `tableLayoutPanel.Controls[name.ToString()]`.
+If the enumeration name is _also_ an exact match for the `Label.Name` property on the form, you can use it to retrieve the label control using the string indexer of the `Controls` collection that contains the labels.
+(For example `tableLayoutPanel.Controls[name]`).
 Here's a simple form that brings all the elements together.

 ```csharp
 public partial class MainForm : Form